ethereum/go-ethereum/docs/_rpc/ns-personal.md

 ### personal_initializeWallets

-Initializes a new wallet at the provided URL, by generating and returning a new private key.
+Initializes a new wallet at the provided URL by generating and returning a new private key.

 | Client   | Method invocation                                             |
 | :--------| ------------------------------------------------------------- |